vuejs/v2.vuejs.org/src/v2/guide/list.md

 ></my-component>
 ```

 The reason for not automatically injecting `item` into the component is because that makes the component tightly coupled to how `v-for` works.
-Being explicit about where its data comes from makes the component reusable in other situations.
+Being explicit about where its data comes from makes the component reusable in different situations.

 Here's a complete example of a simple todo list: